Synimistic/Syn-Admin-Commands/README.md

 # Syn-Admin-Commands
-Official GitHub for Syn Admin Commands by Synimistic.
+Official GitHub for Syn Admin Commands by Synimistic for the Roblox platform.